Gerkinfeltser/image-metadata-display/README.md

 2. Select the `Image Metadata Extension` channel from the dropdown menu.
 3. Run your extension and perform actions to trigger the debug messages.

-## Installation

-To install the extension, follow these steps:

-1. **Download the `.vsix` file**:
-   - Go to the [releases page](https://github.com/Gerkinfeltser/image-metadata-display/releases) and download the latest `.vsix.zip` file.
-   - Unzip the file to a location of your choice.
-2. **Open Visual Studio Code**:
-   - Launch Visual Studio Code.
-3. **Install the extension**:
-   - Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
-   - Click on `...` at the top of the Extensions view, and select "Install from VSIX...".
-   - Locate the `.vsix` file you downloaded and select it.

-The extension will be installed and ready for use.

 ## Requirements

 - Visual Studio Code version 1.87.0 or higher.